rampion/scalac-compile-bug/README.md

     }
 ```

-I'm guessing this has to do with how `scalac` finds `implicit`s at cwmpile-time.
+I'm guessing this has to do with how `scalac` finds `implicit`s at compile-time.